Sabirah42/Serverless_CICD/README.md

 > :information_source: You can find many examples of CI-CD pipeline diagrams online that you can use for inspiration.
 > The resources shared with you during the CI-CD workshop will also help with this.

-### Set up the CI-CD pipeline
+### Set up the pipeline

 Below you will find a high-level list of the tasks that are necessary for you to sucessfully set up the Jenkins pipeline in CI-CD.

-Some tasks are prerequsities to other tasks but in some cases, the order is somewhat flexible.
+> :information_source: Not all of the tasks below need to be completed in the exact order they are given here.
-Guides you find in your research may go through these in a slightly different order, so dn't worry if you end performing some steps in a different order from the one given here.
+Guides you may come across in your research might go through these in a slightly different order.
+Don't worry if you end performing some steps in a different order from the one given here.

 - Using the Jenkins classic UI, set up a new [Pipeline project](https://www.jenkins.io/doc/book/pipeline/).
 - Give Jenkins access to your GitHub repository by giving Jenkins the right **credentials**.